tier2tickets/Knowledge-Base/content/integration/autotask.rst

 Connect Zapier to Autotask
 """""""""""""""""""""""""""""""""""""""""
-This is the first screen you should see once you are logged in.
+- This is the first screen you should see once you are logged in.

 .. image:: images/autotask_zapier/first_screen.png

-If you already have a connection with your Autotask instance you can select it here. if not you will need to connect your Autotask instance to Zapier via a username and password.
+- If you already have a connection with your Autotask instance you can select it here. if not you will need to connect your Autotask instance to Zapier via a username and password.

 .. image:: images/autotask_zapier/add_credentials.png

-This is an optional step but it is recommended: Once you have chosen your connection, you can test that connection by clicking the test button and following the instructions, in this case they want you to put in a new test ticket.
+- This is an optional step but it is recommended: Once you have chosen your connection, you can test that connection by clicking the test button and following the instructions, in this case they want you to put in a new test ticket.

 .. image:: images/autotask_zapier/test_connection.png

 Give Zapier Your Webhook URL
 """"""""""""""""""""""""""""""""""""""""""""

-Next you want to go to our back end and get the URL for your webhooks to go to.
-This will be on the `Notification <https://account.helpdeskbuttons.com/notifications.php>`_ page under Automations
+- Next you want to go to our back end and get the URL for your webhooks to go to.
+This will be on the `Notification <https://account.helpdeskbuttons.com/notifications.php>`_ page under Automations.
 It should be listed at the top of the page:

 .. image:: images/autotask_zapier/sample_url.png

-In Zapier, click on the second Action (Post),

-Copy and paste this URL in URL field in the section called Customize Request, and make sure the Payload type it Json:
+- In Zapier, click on the second Action (Post), Copy and paste the URL into the URL field in the section called Customize Request, and make sure the Payload type is Json:

 .. image:: images/autotask_zapier/customize_request.gif

-This is an optional step but it is recommended: The Sent data section can test your setup by sending a hook to your url.
+- This is an optional step but it is recommended: The Sent data section can test your setup by sending a hook to your url.
 Once you have made sure the request if set up, try sending the request to your url by clicking the test button.
 Hopefully you see a message indicating a successful test.

 .. image:: images/autotask_zapier/webhook_test.png

 Turn on your Zap
 """""""""""""""""""""""""""""""

-Make sure to turn on your Zap by clicking either the toggle on the bottom of the screen or the one next to the share button at the top.
+- Make sure to turn on your Zap by clicking either the toggle on the bottom of the screen or the one next to the share button at the top.

 .. image:: images/autotask_zapier/zap_on.png